Abbreviations

 Fine (F): The effects of handling will be quite evident from the amount of flatness to the design of a coin.
 Notes will have clear signs of soiling & heavy creasing, possibly also some tearing.

 Very Good (VG): Most details of a coin's design will be all but gone, but the basic design and date are still visible.
-Notes of this grade are near the end of their life & are of little value unless they are very scarce or rare.
+Notes of this grade are near the end of their useful life & are of little value unless they are rare.